Rabbi Avi Friedman

 Early Childhood Director

 Allison Tankel joins COS-SJCC as the director of our Early Learning Center, supervising our program for children 3 months through 6 years old, and a staff of head and assistant teachers.
 Allison began her career as a Kindergarten teacher working in New York.
 Once she began raising her three boys as a stay-at-home mom, she continued to teach religious school and early intervention.
 She spent many summers as a division head in the youngest division at a local day camp.
 Her most recent position was director of the preschool in a neighboring community.
-Allison currently lives in Warren with her husband and their three teenage boys Josh, Matt and Ben -- and their daughter, golden retriever Scarlet Knight.
-In between driving carpools and sitting on the sidelines of various sporting events, Allison enjoy exercising, reading, reality TV, volunteering in her synagogue, and cooking!
+Allison currently lives in Warren with her husband and their three boys Josh, Matt and Ben -- and their daughter, golden retriever Scarlet Knight.
+Allison enjoy exercising, reading, reality TV, traveling, and cooking!

 Lauren Levine started working in the synagogue office December 2018.
 She previously worked in Human Resources for the corporate offices of Lord & Taylor and then Saks Fifth Avenue before moving to New Jersey.
 Lauren and her husband Dan have 2 young boys, Elliot and Cole.
 She enjoys trying new restaurants, reading and spending lots of time with family and friends.
 She is thrilled to be a part of the COS-SJCC family.